 The Narrows and Glen Cathedral

 Continuing along the Watkins Glen Gorge Trail, you will pass through the narrows of Watkins Glen.
-The beauty and diversity of this park os astounding, and the narrows showcase that.
-This section of the Watkins Glen Gorge is hidden from sunlight, so it tends to be cool and moist.
+The beauty and diversity of this park is astounding, and the narrows showcase that.

 In juxtaposition, Glen Cathedral is the sunniest part of the gorge.
 The towering cathedral wall puts you deep inside the gorge.
-This area is wide and open and may be the only time you feel the sun blazing down at you.
+This area is wide and open, and may be the only time you feel the sun blazing down at you.

 Central Cascade

-At 60 ft, Central Cascade is the tallest waterfall at Watkins Glen State Park.
 This phenomenal waterfall has a stone bridge at the top.
 You can view Central Cascade from every angle as you walk up the Watkins Glen Gorge Trail stairs and over the bridge.

 Once you reach the bridge above Central Cascade, you will see the small plunge pools that flow from Glen Creek to this waterfall.
 The site of these plunge pools indicates that you are about to reach the iconic spot in Watkins Glen State Park, Rainbow Falls.